 This is incredibly important, especially if you have little ones.

 5. Where Do You Live?

-As you think about which dog breed is right for you, where you live is incredibly important.
+Considering which dog breed is right for you and where you live is incredibly important.

 Also, certain dogs need space and a yard to run and exercise – like almost all of the pups on this list of the fastest dog breeds.

 6. How Much Time and Energy Do You Have?